Fenwick W. English: Rise to fame and career

+From 1974 to 1977 English served as the Superintendent of Schools for Hastings-on-Hudson, New York.
+The school system served 1900 pupils, k-12 with 150 FTE faculty and a $6 million budget.

 English received national recognition for his achievements by being elected Associate Executive Director–American Association of School Administrators (the AASA) and Director of the National Center for the Improvement of Learning.
 Arlington, Virginia.
 Although this position was honorary, it gave him exposure to people and movements within education at the national level.
 It also gave him the opportunity to plan and direct two national summer conferences in Minneapolis and Denver.

 He documented his ideas and work in his books School Organization and Management, Needs Assessment: A focus for Curriculum Development and Quality Control in Curriculum Development.

 In Washington, D.C. in the late 1970s, President Jimmy Carter's administration was moving for the creation of a cabinet-level Department of Education.
 Consultants were needed who knew education at the practical level.
 In 1979 English was hired by Peat, Marwick, Mitchell & Co.
 (KPMG Peat Marwick) as their National Practice Director, North American Continent, for Elementary and Secondary Education, in the firm's Washington, D.C.
 Office.
 The consulting business opened English's eyes to a whole new set of tools.
 Business auditing and accounting practices were well-refined and formed the core of KPMG's business.
 English grasped these tools quickly and was successful in being elected as a partner in the firm in 1980.

 Could business auditing practices be used to further refine Educational Administration to create a better education system?
 English discussed the concept and the potential benefits in Improving Curriculum Management in the Schools (1980), and Fundamental Curriculum Decisions (1983).

 This theory became practice when in 1979 English was asked to conduct a "Curriculum Audit" of the Columbus, Ohio Public School District.
 This was the first of many formal curriculum audits conducted by English or under his guidelines.
 The name, "Curriculum Audit" was subsequently changed to "Curriculum Management Audit" when Virginia Vertiz, Director of the National Curriculum Audit Center from 1990 to 1996, became involved in the improvement of the process.

 In 1982 English was asked to become Superintendent of Schools for the prestigious Northport-East Northport Union Free School District in Northport, New York on Long Island, New York.